Batara Immigration Law header image

 Deportation Can Have A Disastrous Impact On You And Your Loved Ones

-You risk being torn from your family, your friends, and your community.
+Once placed in deportation proceedings, you are at risk of being torn from your family, your friends, and your community.

 You risk losing the country which has now become your home – especially if you arrived as a small child.
 You risk being sent back to a country where you are now a stranger.